EricFillion/happy-transformer/README.md

 It is recommended that you use HappyROBERTA("roberta-large") for masked word prediction.
 Avoid using HappyBERT for masked word prediction.
-If you do decided to use HappyXLNET or HappyBERT, then also use their corresponding "large cased model'.
+If you do decide to use HappyXLNET or HappyBERT, then also use their corresponding "large cased model'.

 #### Example 1 :